 The Dhobi are a large collective community of India, Pakistan, Bangladesh and Nepal.
 They derive their name from the Sanskrit term dahv which means 'wash '.
 The Dhobi are traditionally the clothes washers.
-They are a schedule caste in many of the states of India, where the majority of the Dhobi live.
-A majority of the nearly several million Muslim Dhobi live in Pakistan, but a small number are in Nepal.
+They are a schedule caste in many of the states of India, where most of the Dhobi live.
+A majority of the Muslim Dhobi live in Pakistan, but a small number are in Nepal.

 The Dhobi are trying to maintain their traditional occupation of washing clothes and running laundry services.
 In north India and Nepal some Muslim Dhobi are involved in government service jobs and agricultural labor.
 In Nepal most of the Dhobi are considered a depressed caste, but 'touchable '.
 The Muslim Dhobi of Nepal mainly speak Nepali and Urdu are more numerous in Saptari district.

 Sunni Muslim Dhobi people believe that the supreme God, Allah, spoke through his prophet, Mohammed, and taught mankind how to live a righteous life through the Koran and the Hadith.
 To live a righteous life, you must utter the Shahada (a statement of faith), pray five times a day facing Mecca, fast from sunup to sundown during the month of Ramadan, give alms to the poor, and make a pilgrimage to Mecca if you have the means.
 Muslims are prohibited from drinking alcohol, eating pork, gambling, stealing, slandering, and making idols.
 They gather for corporate prayer on Friday afternoons at a mosque, their place of worship.